 Maintenance and safety

-Maintenance: How not to hate it (some best practices) ▶
+Maintenance: How to not hate it (some best practices) ▶

 Practical recommendations for maintenance as well as the framework for developing best practices of your own.
 (The full presentation is generally a 60-minute talk, but it is easily divisible into three parts, each of which can be delivered as its own stand-alone 20- to 30-minute talk.
 Those parts are [1] choosing the right maintenance strategy for the right equipment, [2] practical tips and tools for better maintenance, and [3] effectively communicating the need for maintenance.)